kokoalberti/personalwebsite/content/pages/index/index.md

 date: 2018-04-28

 **Welcome!
-You've reached the personal website of Koko Alberti.** I am a geographer with a keen interest in geoinformatics, web mapping, and remote sensing.
+You've reached the personal website of Koko Alberti.**

-This website contains technical notes and articles on other things that spark my interest.
+I am a geographer with a keen interest in geoinformatics, web mapping, and remote sensing.
+This website contains technical notes, articles, and a couple of other things that spark my interest.

-Currently I am working on [satellite-based index insurance](https://www.ears.nl/) and on getting [Geofolio](https://geofolio.org/) off the ground.
-Geofolio is a non-profit that aims to make the world's environmental data accessible and understandable for everyone.
-Have a look and let me know what you think.